 Any medication that requires a doctor’s prescription.

-The school principal, any assistant principal, or, in his or her absence, the designated teacher or other school staff member in charge.
+The school principal, any assistant principal, or the designated teacher or other school staff member in charge.

 Restorative Justice Conference

 A conference which brings together the people most affected by wrongdoing to discuss the incident, understand who has been harmed, and to decide how the harm should be repaired.
 The harmed persons and school community are given a voice in the discipline process and resolution of the incident.
 The offending student is responsible for repairing the harm to the extent possible.

 The Fairfax County School Board or a designated committee thereof.